ioannist/crowdrecords/readme.md

 • Royalties Processing: Music royalties can be paid to song wallets which then split the funds among token holders.

 • Crowd Funding: Musicians can raise funds by selling song tokens, and use the funds to pay for contributions.
 Song tokens are tradeable and transferable outside Crowd
 Records.

 • Song Version Control

 • Anonymous (optional)

+1. To deploy contracts firstly make sure the 1_initial_migration code is commented and 2_inital_migration should be in use `truffle migrate --network moonbase`

+2. To verify the contracts go to verify.js and enter the contract name and it's addresses and run the below command `node verify.js`